Sieep-Coding/sieep-coding.github.io/src/pages/posts/merit.md

 img_path : "/merit.png"
 img_alt: "Wooden blocks spelling out merit."

-tags: ["#Workplace", "#Merit"]
+tags: ["#Workplace", "#Merit", "#Business"]
 ---
 ## The Importance of Merit in the Workplace
 In any workplace, the balance between merit and nepotism affects team dynamics and overall productivity.

-While personal relationships can play a role in career advancement, **prioritizing merit is essential to creating a fair enviroment.**
+While personal relationships can play a role in career advancement, **prioritizing merit is essential to creating a fair environment.**
 # Impact of Nepotism
 Nepotism occurs when individuals in power favor family members or friends for positions or promotions, regardless of their qualifications.

 This practice can **create a toxic environment** where merit is sidelined.

-Employees may feel demotivated when they see colleagues promoted based on connections rather than their hard work.
+Employees may feel unmotivated when they see colleagues promoted based on connections rather than their hard work.
 # Culture of Trust
 A merit-based workplace sews trust.
 Employees want to feel that their contributions matter.